 The idea of going off to college is a goal of many young people in the United States.
 Tertiary education offers the potential for greater job prospects, as well as life-changing experiences.
 For this reason, about 70 percent of high school graduates go on to college.
 This is an opportunity most parents hope to provide for their children.
-Maybe you’ve even been planning for this since your children were born by squirrelling away money.
+Maybe you’ve even been planning for this since your children were born by squirrelling away money even aside from the Child care costs.
 But even for planners, reality can be much different than hypothetical situations.
 Now that your kids have been accepted to college, it’s time to focus on the nitty gritty.
 Here’s how to plan for your child’s transition to college.

 How Will You Facilitate Their Move?